simayyapilcan/CS210-PROJECT/README.md

 2. Physical Activities Analysis 🏃🏼‍♀️

-- Since I am engaging with sport activities, my average daily steps are quite sufficient when combined with average kalories spent.
+- The analysis reveals that my average daily steps are quite sufficient, reflecting my active engagement in sports activities.
+This is further supported by the average calories spent each day.
-- When I checked out the outliers, I remembered that were happened during specific events.
+- Notably, when examining outliers in the step count data, I realized these instances corresponded to specific events, indicating higher than usual physical activity during these times.

 3. Audio Exposure Analysis 🔊

-- When I checked out the red zones in my exposure data, those are mostly happened when I am studying or doing sports.
+- An examination of the red zones in my audio exposure data showed that these higher exposure levels mostly occurred during periods of study or sports activities.
-- Overall my audio exposure is not so high.
+- Overall, my audio exposure levels are not excessively high, suggesting a balanced auditory environment in my daily life.

 4. Sleep Analysis 😴

-- Due to lack of data I could not comprehend a complete analysis.
-However, as far as I can observe from the small data and my personel experience, my sleep quality is not so good.
+- Due to limited data availability, a comprehensive analysis of my sleep patterns was challenging.
+However, from the available data and my personal experiences, it seems that my sleep quality is not optimal.
+- The preliminary observations indicate irregularities in sleep duration and possibly quality, which may be an area for further investigation and improvement.